fionamcc/Docs/combine_gafs/combine_gafs_cmd.rst

 .. admonition:: HPC Job Schedulers

     Although Singularity can be installed on any computer this documentation assumes it will be run on an HPC system.
-The tool was tested on a PBSPro system and the job submission scripts below reflect that.
+The tool was tested on a SLURM system and the job submission scripts below reflect that.
 Submission scripts will need to be modified for use with other job scheduler systems.

 **Getting the Combine GAFs Container**
 --------------------------------------